muddymudskipper/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-neptune-full.md

 ***Property: store.neptune.aws.authEnabled***

-Whether the Neptune instance is configured with enabled IAM authentication.
-In case of enabled authentication the credentials need to be accessible to the JVM of the dataplatform.
+Enable/disable IAM authentication for the Neptune instance.
+In case of enabled authentication, the credentials need to be accessible by the JVM of the dataplatform.
 Deployment on EC2 and assigning a role to the VM is sufficient.
 Other ways to achieve this are described in https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html

 | Category | Value |
 |--- | ---: |